nicusX/flink-sql-local-playground/README.md

 The `flink-with-dependencies:latest` custom image extends the official `flink:1.20.3-scala_2.12-java11` base image with additional dependencies required for working with Kafka and Avro data formats.

-**Note**: This custom image is used for both Flink Deployment and SQL Gateway.
+This custom image is used for both Flink Deployment and SQL Gateway.
 The SQL Gateway also needs these dependencies for planning and validation of SQL queries.

 ### Dependency Management Strategy